Or possibly heart disease, cancer, or maybe even dementia?

 In that case, that common cause could be the world’s biggest killer – and it goes by the name of hyperinsulinemia.

-This article takes a look at the rapidly growing problem of hyperinsulinemia and insulin resistance.
+This article takes a look at the rapidly growing problem of hyperinsulinemia and insulin resistance, and how they affect our health.

 What is Insulin Resistance?